hey2017/price/Readme.md

 ## Run the code
 To run the code, you can use the file ```myapp5.py``` in your python editor.
 Since this code is an app you need to deploy it by streamlit.
-If you need information on installing the streamlit by anaconda please visit: -[streamlit installation by anaconda](https://anaconda.org/conda-forge/streamlit).
+If you need information on installing the streamlit by anaconda please visit: [streamlit installation by anaconda](https://anaconda.org/conda-forge/streamlit).